 So, by having fewer periods, you are decreasing your risk of endometrial and ovarian cancer, decreasing blood loss (which can lead to lower academic performance if you become iron deficient), and using fewer feminine hygiene products (decreasing the burden to landfill).

-Now we know that we can skip our monthly bleed.
+Now that we know that we can skip our monthly bleed, wouldn’t life be better with less bloodshed?

 So, if you have finals coming up, a competition, a sports event, vacation… you can SKIP THAT PERIOD.
-Or in general, are you going to do better on the GRE/MCAT/finals, on your period or off your period?
+Or in general, are you going to do better on the GRE/MCAT/finals or life, on your period or off your period?

 — Dr. Yen